Home ➥ About ➥ IPF Priests of St Joseph

 Icon of the Holy Family and the IPF Priests of St Joseph

 Joseph carries Jesus on his shoulders as they journey home to Nazareth.
 As they walk, however, Joseph’s eyes are closed.
-Rapt in the beauty of the moment, Joseph savors in contemplation the marvelous grace to carry the Son of God.
+Rapt in the beauty of the moment, Joseph contemplatively savors the marvelous grace to carry the Son of God.
 At the same time, Joseph moves in trusting dependence on the Father.
 In this way, Joseph epitomizes the “contemplative even in action.”
 Walking with closed eyes, Joseph is entirely handed over to the Father to guide and sustain him and his family.
 The light of grace from within, not Joseph’s own resources, will lead them safely home.
 In all of this Joseph shares Jesus’ delight to be so cared for, a father and son reveling in being together in a scene resplendent with tenderness and affection.

 Though what passed between Joseph and Jesus remains in the mystical silence of the hidden years at Nazareth, Joseph, Father of the Interior Life, was given by God the Father to Jesus to form Jesus in the life of prayer in preparation for his future public ministry.
 Similarly, the IPF Priests of Saint Joseph serve Jesus in the hearts of priests and seminarians by accompanying them in hiddenness to foster their growth in the life of prayer so that they might be interiorly strengthened in their public ministry as priests of Jesus Christ.
 When the heart of the priest abides in intimate communion with the Trinity, then his ministry is anointed with greater fruitfulness.